 This event is commemorated today by a compelling and poignant memorial, in the centre of the square, titled ‘The Empty Library’ – designed by Israeli artist, Micha Ullman.
 A vast subterranean collection of shelves, visible through a glass portal allowing visitors to gaze into this vacant space – said to contain enough room for the estimated 20,000 books incinerated on this square in 1933.

-At the threat of focusing too intently on the memorial, one must take a moment to understand the historic backdrop and significance of this square.
-And thus what implication this event taking place here might have – beyond the useful proximity to the university at the time.
+At the threat of focusing too intently on the memorial and the grotesque event it commemorates, one must take a moment to step back and understand the historic backdrop and significance of this square.
+And thus what implication this event taking place here had.

-In taking the throne in 1740, Frederick the Great sought to establish his legacy as a ‘philosopher king’.
-Resolving to ensure that not only would the Kingdom of Prussia be regarded as a great power on the battlefield, but would also be known for its cultural greatness.
+On taking the throne in 1740, Frederick the Great sought to establish his legacy as a ‘philosopher king’.
+Resolving to ensure that not only would his Kingdom of Prussia be regarded as a great power on the battlefield, but would also be known for its cultural acheivements.
 This plaza is definitively the realisation of the latter, and the enlightenment values that Frederick was enamoured with – not only in its architectural elegance but also in what these structures represent.

 In 1947, this square was renamed after one of the founders of the Socialist Democractic Workers Party of Germany, August Bebel.